 Under current Bermuda law, and under the DABA and DAIA, no licensing requirements are imposed on any person merely by virtue of that person holding any form of digital asset, unless that person does so in the course of its business and on behalf of another, in which case that person will likely be regarded as either a digital asset trust services provider or a digital asset services vendor and thus subject to regulation under the DABA.

 An investment fund incorporated or formed in Bermuda that proposes to deal in digital assets as part of its investment strategy may fall within the ambit of the Investment Funds Act 2006.
-Depending on the type of fund, this may require an application for authorisation from or registration with the BMA prior to commencing business.
+Depending on the type of fund, an investment fund that has appointed an investment manager that is licensed under the Investment Business Act 2003 or authorised by a recognised regulator (as such term is defined under section 2 of the Investment Business Act 2003) will be exempt from licensing under the DABA under the Digital Asset Business Exemption Order 2023, provided an annual notice is filed with the BMA.